XolioCore/LearningCSharp.App/README.md

 double : -1.79769313486232E+308 to 1.79769313486232E+308 (with ~15-17 digits of precision)
 decimal: -79228162514264337593543950335 to 79228162514264337593543950335 (with 28-29 digits of precision)
 ```

+## Reference types vs Value types

+### Value Type
+- A **value type** variable stores its values directly in an area of storage called the **stack**.
+- The **stack** is memory allocated to the code that is currently running on the CPU (also known as the stack frame, or activation frame).
+- When the stack frame has finished executing, the values in the stack are removed.
+- Value types can hold smaller values and are stored in the stack.

+### Reference Type
+- A **reference type** variable stores its values in a separate memory region called the heap.
+- The heap is a memory area that is shared across many applications running on the operating system at the same time.
+- The .NET Runtime communicates with the operating system to determine what memory addresses are available, and requests an address where it can store the value.
+- The .NET Runtime stores the value, and then returns the memory address to the variable.
+When your code uses the variable, the .NET Runtime seamlessly looks up the address stored in the variable, and retrieves the value that's stored there.
+- The string data type is also a reference type.
+- Reference types can hold large values, and a new instance of a reference type is created using the new operator.
+- Reference type variables hold a reference (the memory address) to the actual value stored in the heap.
+- Reference types include arrays, strings, and classes.